Showing posts with label opryland. Show all posts

 Day 1: Wednesday, December 11, 2013

-My husband and I are traveling to Nashville Tennessee to pick up Lora at Nashville International Airport at 2:35 P.M.
-She is on flight 4013 she will be leaving MA, at 12:45 P.M.
+My husband and I are traveling to Nashville, Tennessee, to pick up Lora at Nashville International Airport at 2:35 P.M.
+She is on flight 4013, departing from Massachusetts at 12:45 P.M.

 Nashville International Airport

-In Nashville we stopped at Opry Mills Shopping Mall and The Bass Pro Shop we walked around checking out all their Christmas displays.
+In Nashville, we stopped at Opry Mills Mall and Bass Pro Shops.
+We walked around checking out all their Christmas displays.

-Bass Pros Shop had a Santa Village, where children could sit on Santa’s lap and tell what they wanted for Christmas.
+Bass Pro Shop had a Santa Village, where children could sit on Santa's lap and tell what they wanted for Christmas.

 Bass Pros Shop